noarfarber/CV/README.md

 * Led team of 5 chefs by training and supervising, ensuring quality control, H&S and efficient teamwork, contributing to successfully onboarding 6 bakers over 2 years
 * Managed daily production of cakes and pastries by planning and executing according to changing requirements, assigning duties, managing inventory databases and processing orders, resulting in improved productivity and reduced waste (20%)
-* Produced special orders, under tight production schedules, leading to consistent positive customer feedback as well as being selected to participate in the making of the royal wedding cake 2018
+* Produced special orders, under tight production schedules, leading to consistent positive customer feedback as well as being selected to participate in the making of the royal wedding cake in 2018

 **Balthazar Restaurant** (March 2016-April 2017)
 Chef De Partie